 - d.
 Final Financial Report.
-A grantee must submit, in lieu of the last semi-annual financial report, a final financial report that is due within 90 days after the end of the grant. - e.
+A grantee must submit, in lieu of the last semi-annual financial report, a final project and financial report.
+These reports are due no later than 90 days after the end of the project period. - e.
 Other.
 The grantee shall meet as necessary with the CNCS Program Official or with other staff or consultants designated by the CNCS Program Official to exchange views, ideas, and information concerning the project.
 The grantee shall submit such special reports as may be reasonably requested by CNCS.